deepsquare-io/grid/docs/docs/05-deploy-deepsquare/03-guides/04-mounts.md

 :::caution

-The bind mounts feature is experimental and might be removed in the future.
+The bind mounts feature is deprecated and will be removed in the future.

+Please use predefined mounts by using the available [environment variables](environment-variables).

 :::